-For Phase 1 servicing, it is proposed that a connection is made to a future 300 mm diameter watermain along the future North-South Chapman Mills Extension.
-In the future, there is a connection proposed to a future 300 mm diameter watermain to the east.
+For Phase 1 servicing, it is proposed that a connection is made to a future 300 mm diameter watermain along the future North-South Chapman Mills Extension, along with a future 300 mm diameter watermain connection through the subdivision development to the north.
 It is anticipated that these feeds will satisfy the City's objective minimum pressure of 40 psi during peak hour demand and achieve a typical planning level fire flow value of 10,000 L/min or greater.
 At the time of detailed design, detailed hydraulic modelling will be undertaken to verify that the proposed water servicing is in conformance with all relevant City and MOECC Guidelines and Policies.